tsnellgrove/dark_castle3/doc/to_do.md

 - bread for Burt (save piecs of cheese for the mice)
 - maybe need to keep feeding biscuits to the hedgehog?
 - perhaps loaf of bread and bottle of water can each provide multiple servers (similar to enchanter)
-- additional water verbs needed: 'fill' and 'pour the <water> on the <noun>'
-	- Perhaps regular containers can't contain liquids?
 - additional bread verbs needed: bake ???

 Special Glasses / Dream form: